 Consider the congeners.
 Congeners are natural by-products of alcohol fermentation.
 The higher the congener content, the greater the hangover.
 Gin and vodka have the fewest congeners, while bourbon and red wine claim the most.

 Chow down.
 Eat a substantial meal before you go out to a party or bar.
 Bread products and foods high in protein, like milk and cheese, slow the absorption of alcohol into the bloodstream by coating your stomach and small intestine.
 Nibbling on finger foods throughout the night may also slow the intoxication process.

 Alternate.
 Start your partying with some food, then have a beer, then down some water or juice before having another beer (remember to pace yourself along the way).
 Don't switch off with carbonated drinks — they may speed up intoxication and heighten hangovers.

 Sip or sink.
 Drink each alcoholic beverage slowly.
 Remember, your liver can only handle about one serving of alcohol an hour (i.e., 12 oz. beer, four to five oz. of wine, or one to 1.5 oz. of hard liquor).
 Rapid consumption of alcohol via shots, funnels, and drinking games are sure to win you a big hangover.

 Have another drink... of water.
 Alcohol is a diuretic.
 Drink plenty of water during and after alcohol use to ward off dehydration, headaches, and achiness.

-Avoid hangover? will give you some additional hangover information.
-Look for it in the Go Ask Alice!
+For more information on lower-risk drinking, check out the Go Ask Alice!
 Alcohol & Other Drugs archive.
 Following these tips can help you enjoy your drinks...and the next morning.